-(c) If the amount per child in the F95 block is less than the court-ordered amount, the message "IF FSSD HAS VERIFIED CHILD SUPPORT INCOME, ENTER 'X' TO CLOSE CASE" appears.
-OCSS staff emails the AFS worker and the county director to report the discrepancy and request verification of the monthly amount of child support income reported by the custodial person (CP) to the AFS program worker.
+(c) When the amount per child in the F95 block is less than the court-ordered amount, the message "IF FSSD HAS VERIFIED CHILD SUPPORT INCOME, ENTER 'X' TO CLOSE CASE" appears.
+CSS staff emails the Adult and Family Services (AFS) worker and the county director to report the discrepancy and request verification of the monthly amount of child support income reported by the custodial person (CP) to the AFS worker.

-5. (a) OCSS does not close a child support case in which a CP is receiving a child care subsidy referral at the CP's request, except per OAC 340:25-5-123(c)(2).
+4. (a) CSS does not close a child support case in which a CP is receiving a child care subsidy referral at the CP's request, except per OAC 340:25-5-123(c)(2).

 (1) District office staff: